danjac/radiofeed-app/README.md

 ### Additional requirements

-For ease of local development a `docker-compose.yml` is provided which snippets:
+For ease of local development a `docker-compose.yml` is provided which includes:

 * PostgreSQL
 * Redis